 Overall, treating mood issues with acupuncture is a viable option to consider, especially if you have tried everything.
 Acupuncture is also known to have a beneficial effect on your menstrual cycle, which can help treat fertility issues and have a positive impact on your overall well-being.

-No matter the cause of your mood changes, get in touch with Belinda Eisen, a licensed and experienced practitioner.
+No matter the cause of your mood changes, get in touch with Belinda Tran, a licensed and experienced practitioner.
 She can help you find the best solution to managing any issues you may be experiencing in relation to your overall health and wellbeing.